Kaufman-Lab-Columbia/ClustSim/README.md

 ```

 ### Varying Cluster Shape
-The method can simulate circular, elliptic, micellular, or fibrillar clusters in 2D or spherical clusters in 3D via cluster_shape set to 'circle', 'ellipse', 'micelle', 'fiber', or 'sphere'.
+Circular, elliptic, micellular, or fibrillar clusters in 2D or spherical clusters in 3D  can be simulated via cluster_shape set to 'circle', 'ellipse', 'micelle', 'fiber', or 'sphere', respectively.
 The simulation size can be set by setting space = [lower bound, upper bound].
 The separation between clusters can also be set by the min_sep argument.

 ```
 simulate_clusters(num_clusters = 25, clustered_pts = 50,